SayliDholam/ToDo_Application/README.md

 # ToDo_Application
-A desktop application developed using Python Tkinter and MongoDb
+A desktop application developed using Python Tkinter and MongoDb.

+It will first ask the user to set login credentials, post which the user will have to select the category under which the user wishes to place the tasks.
+Entered tasks can be updated according to the user's requirements.
+After completing a task, the application will update the respective progress bar under each section.
+After accomplishing a task, a message will be conveyed to the user via speech, which will make the interface interactive.